 While enjoying views of the city, guests can savor traditional Mexican and international cuisine in La Terraza Restaurant.
 After dinner, the Majestic Best Western's Campanario Bar is a great place for guests to sip on a cocktail or glass of wine.

 Upon check-in photo identification and credit card is required.
 All special requests are subject to availability upon check-in.
 Special requests cannot be guaranteed and may incur additional charges.

-Best Western Majestic Hotel offers accommodation in Mexico City.
+Featuring free WiFi and a restaurant, Best Western Majestic Hotel offers accommodation in Mexico City.
 Guests can enjoy the on-site bar.

 There is a 24-hour front desk at the property.